The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 - Sternal fixation

-Next is a reconstruction of the chest muscles and their join up in the midline.
+Next is reconstructing the chest muscles and their join-up in the midline.
 Next is the repair of the surgery scars by layers.

-Ravitch’s method of surgical treatment, as well as Nuss’s minimally invasive procedure, gives excellent results in deformity corrections.
+Ravitch’s method of surgical treatment and Nuss’s minimally invasive procedure gives excellent results in deformity corrections.
+Thousands approve of this of satisfied patients.

 Overall, for the last 70 years, the usual surgical approach to the pectus excavatum repair has been with the techniques described by Ravitch.